 As such, loans to customers are classified as assets.
 This is because the bank expects to receive interest and principal repayments for loans in the future and thus generate economic benefit from the loans.

 Deposits, on the other hand, are expected to be withdrawn by customers or also pay out interest payments, generating an economic outflow in the future.
-Deposits to customers are, thus, classified as liabilities.
+Deposits from customers are, thus, classified as liabilities.

 In the questions of financial statements for banks, where do these banks store their money?
 It’s like the age-old question: do barbers cut their own hair?